Ssekyene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100. Finds all empty files and directories in the current directory and all sub-directories

 101. Lists all the files with a ".gif" extension in the current directory and all its sub-directories

+102. Decodes acrostics that use the first letter of each line